 Bayou Boogaloo – May 17 – 19

 On the banks of Bayou St. John, Bayou Boogaloo is an annual festival that combines the quintessential festival attributes of music, food, art and local business.
 The setting is perfect, and you can often find residents in rafts and kayaks enjoying the fest from the waters of the bayou itself.

-There are still many more New Orleans festivals in the spring—too many to name here!
-Be sure to take a trip to New Orleans in the spring when you can to take advantage of the beautiful weather and all the culture celebrated at these fests.
+There are still many more festivals in the spring—too many to name here!
+Be sure to take a trip in the spring when you can to take advantage of the beautiful weather and all the culture celebrated at these fests.